plotly/graphing-library-docs/_posts/python/2019-07-03-is-plotly-free.md

 #### Can I use Plotly for Python without signing up to any service?

-&nbsp;  &nbsp; **Yes.** &nbsp; You can use Plotly for Python to make, view, and distribute charts and maps without registering for any service, obtaining any token, or creating any account.
-The one exception is that to view tile maps which use tiles from the Mapbox service (which is optional, as [you can use other tile servers](/python/mapbox-layers)), you will need to have a Mapbox token.
+&nbsp;  &nbsp; **Yes.** &nbsp; You can use Plotly for Python to make, view, and distribute charts and maps without registering for any service.

 #### Can I use Plotly for Python offline, without being connected to the internet?